CCGS Penac: History

 After being purchased by the Government of Canada in 2004 Liv Viking underwent a significant refit completed by Hoverwork Ltd. on the Isle of Wight, England and rebuilt to Canadian Coast Guard specifications.
 The ACV was renamed Penac, which means "fair winds" in the language of the Saanich people.
 Penac was based at CCG Hovercraft Base Richmond, British Columbia - Pacific Region and entered service with the Canadian Coast Guard in 2004.
 The ACV used primarily for search and rescue on the British Columbia Coast.
+In 2010, Penac was deployed to rescue the crew and passengers of a sailboat that was sinking due to adverse weather conditions.
+The hovercraft rescued four people from the water but suffered significant damage to its skirt.

 Penac was replaced by the newer CCGS Moytel.
 Penac's lack of facilities lead to the vessel's replacement as the Canadian Coast Guard sought a more versatile ACV.
 Penac's lack of versatility was brought to the fore when the other, larger, ACV assigned to British Columbia, CCGS Siyay, was sidelined for nearly a year in 2015–2016 due to a refit.
 Penac was taken out of service in early 2017, renamed Hovercraft 2017-01 and awaiting disposal.
+The vessel was posted for sale in 2019 and sold to Gino Leblanc and Theo Gene Albert of Caraquet, New Brunswick-based Northeast Diving Ltd. In early 2023, the vessel was transported by cargo ship from British Columbia through the Panama Canal to Fort Lauderdale, Florida.
+Then it began its journey from Florida to New Brunswick under its own power.
+On 17 June 2023, the hovercraft was deliberately run ashore in Hampton Beach, New Hampshire, after a 3 ft tear developed in the vessel's skirt while travelling from Cape Cod to Nova Scotia.
+The craft was later repaired and had set off for Portland, Maine en route to Nova Scotia.
+In late June 2023, Penac completed its journey to Caraquet, New Brunswick.